What You Need To Know About Visiting Zakynthos Island, Greece

 This Byzantine building dates back to the 15th century, and the place is famous for being the residence of Saint Dionysios, Zakynthos’ patron saint.

-The building features a gorgeous and well-kept flower and fruit garden and a stone defensive tower which was turned into a bell tower in recent times.
+The building features a gorgeous and well-kept flower and fruit garden and a stone defensive tower that was recently turned into a bell tower.

 Panagia Skopiotissa Monastery